Shawn McCoulsky

-Shawn Fitzgerald Joseph McCoulsky (born 6 January 1997) is a professional footballer who plays as a forward for Maidenhead United.
+Shawn Fitzgerald Joseph McCoulsky (born 6 January 1997) is an English professional footballer who plays as a forward for EFL League Two side Harrogate Town.

 McCoulsky began his career with non-league side Dulwich Hamlet, and featured for Walton Casuals on loan in January 2015.
 After a move to Bristol City in November 2015, he spent time in the Under-23s before loan spells with Weston-super-Mare, Torquay United, Bath City, Newport County and Southend United.
 He made his professional debut in the EFL Cup in October 2016.
-He joined Forest Green Rovers in January 2019 and had two further loan spells at Bromley and Halifax Town.
+He joined Forest Green Rovers in January 2019 and had two further loan spells at Bromley and FC Halifax Town.
 He joined Colchester United in 2021 following his release from Forest Green.
+On 25 January 2022, McCoulsky joined National League side Maidenhead United.
+In June 2025 he moved to Harrogate Town.

 Career

 Dulwich Hamlet

 McCoulsky began his career with the Aspire Academy, the youth section of Isthmian Premier Division club Dulwich Hamlet responsible for the development of George Elokobi and Simeon Jackson.
-He was called up to the club’s first team ahead of the 2014–15 season.
+He was called up to the club's first team ahead of the 2014–15 season.

 On 13 September 2014, McCoulsky came off the bench to make his debut in a 3–0 defeat to Worthing.
 His second appearance for the club saw him claim an assist and the Man of the Match award, before scoring his first goal in a 2–0 victory over AFC Hornchurch the following game.